Collaborative Improvement and Innovation Network to Reduce Infant Mortality (IM CoIIN)

 WHEN: September 2012 to December 2013 (first regionally focused phase); September 2013 to September 2016 (current nationally focused phase)

 FUNDER: The project is funded by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Service Administration (HRSA) in the Department of Health and Human Services.

-NICHQ'S ROLE: In the first phase of the CoIIN, NICHQ provided project teams with technical assistance on how to incorporate quality improvement principles into their work.
+NICHQ'S ROLE: In the first phase of the IM CoIIN, NICHQ provided project teams with technical assistance on how to incorporate quality improvement principles into their work.
 In the current, nationally focused phase, NICHQ was selected to lead the teams and provide the data infrastructure, online community and continuing expert technical assistance needed to support their efforts.
 NICHQ is working with several national partners, including AMCHP, ASTHO and the March of Dimes.

 Get inspired for this great infant mortality reduction movement by hearing from IM CoIIN participants about their work.

 If you are interested in learning more about this project, please email: CoIIN@NICHQ.org